Informational

 Make a Difference

-On this International Day of Persons with Disabilities, we hope that you have learned just how important it is to make a difference in the lives of over 58 million American adults.
+On this International Day of Persons with Disabilities, we hope that you have learned just how important it is to make a difference in the lives of millions of American adults.
 Providing accessible documents not only opens your organization to millions of new customers but also shows people with disabilities, and the world, that you care.

 Christine Sket